Schizophrenia Types: How Are They Different?

 • Disorganized/abnormal movements, which can range from childlike behavior to extreme and unpredictable agitation.
 It can manifest as inappropriate or bizarre postures, defiantly resisting instructions, a lack of response, or excessive and/or useless movements.

-Are there various types of schizophrenia?
+Are there various schizophrenia types?

 You can still familiarize yourself with symptoms of the former types since any of them can indicate potential signs of schizophrenia:

-• Catatonic symptoms involve disturbances in movement and motor function.
+• Catatonic schizophrenia symptoms involve disturbances in movement and motor function.
 These may cause an individual to alternate between catatonic stupor—in which they are immobile and resistant to efforts to help them move—and catatonic excitement, in which they may suddenly increase movement and appear to be hyperactive.

 • Paranoid symptoms primarily include delusions and hallucinations.